Black Granite Countertops: Costs, Benefits, Types, Designs & Maintenance Tips

 Versatile Design

-This natural stone countertop in Pensacola works well with many kitchen styles.
+This natural stone countertop works well with many kitchen styles.
 It complements modern, contemporary, classic, and farmhouse designs.
 Homeowners can pair it with wood cabinets, painted cabinets, or metal finishes.
 The versatility of this material makes it easy to match with different backsplashes, flooring, and lighting styles.

 Long Lifespan